celery/celery/docs/getting-started/broker-installation.rst

     $ git clone git://github.com/mxcl/homebrew /lol

-Brew comes with a simple utility called ``brew``, used to install, remove and query packages.
-To use it you first have to add it to ``PATH``, by adding the following line to the end of your ``~/.profile``::
+Brew comes with a simple utility called :program:`brew`, used to install, remove and query packages.
+To use it you first have to add it to :envvar:`PATH`, by adding the following line to the end of your ``~/.profile``::

     export PATH="/lol/bin:/lol/sbin:$PATH"